Electric-Coin-Company/zcash-blog/README.md

-# zcash-blog
+# Zcash Blog
 This repository hosts all of the Zcash blog posts that have been published at https://blog.z.cash.
 Comments and suggestions are welcome in the form of issues.